-Kindra Gillen joined the University of Notre Dame volleyball program as an assistant coach, Irish head coach Mike Johnson announced Monday (Feb.
-4).
+Kindra Gillen joined the University of Notre Dame volleyball program as an assistant coach in February 2019 and enters her first season with the Irish.

 Gillen comes to Notre Dame after spending a season as an assistant coach at the University of Wyoming, where she helped the Cowgirls earn their second consecutive postseason berth — an accomplishment that hasn’t been done by a Wyoming volleyball team since 1989-90 — and first 20-win season since 2015.

 Before joining Wyoming, Gillen spent a season at Liberty University where she helped the Lady Flames to the Big South Volleyball Championship semifinals.
 Before her time at Liberty, she was an assistant coach during the 2016 season at Nicholls State for what was her first collegiate coaching experience.